-It can’t have escaped your notice that many High Street units across the country lie vacant but is a new style of retail space sharing about to save the stores we love?
+It can’t have escaped your notice that many High Street units across the country lie vacant but is a new style of retail design and space sharing about to save the stores we love?

 Whether it’s to do with BREXIT, out-of-town retails parks, online shopping or crippling rents, empty High Streets are a sorry sight.
-All might not be lost, however, with a new style of retail taking off.
+All might not be lost, however, as MPL's shop fitters are noticing that a new style of retail is taking off.

 Tandem retailing – where two businesses operate under the same roof – is a fresh approach to occupancy that can be mutually beneficial.
 Of course, concessions are not a new concept but they’re more common in department stores.
 However, bringing unexpected disciplines together on a small scale can be beneficial for business and our communities.

 Two for the price of one